Your Stories

 From Melanoma to Helping Others

-Back in 2003, when Amy Ohm was treated for melanoma, the internet was a chaotic mess of information.
+Back in 2003, when Amy was treated for melanoma, the internet was a chaotic mess of information.
 Her diagnosis inspired her to help others better understand their options.

 Listen